 - Build skills in digital and interactive media, writing, research, reporting, storytelling, radio and video production.

-- Get industry experience with major media networks and outlets.
+- Gain industry experience with organisations such as major media networks and outlets.

 For more info